masoumezabihi/data_engineering_capstone_project/mini_projects/airflow-mini-project1/Readme.md

   --email airflow@example.com \
   --password airflow
 ```
   Replace the values as needed.
+You can find your container name by running: <br> docker ps
   Once created, log in using the credentials at the URL above.

 > ### 3.
 Enable and Trigger the DAG
  - Find the DAG named marketvol in DAGS